Line 3 - Dividends

 - Box 5, “Section 199A dividends”

 - Box 7, “Foreign Tax Paid”: An amount entered here will be included on Schedule 3 Line 1, Foreign Tax Credit.
-If this total is greater than $300 ($600 for a MFJ return), there are potential complications.
-See discussion in the section Foreign Tax Credit, page 89.
+If this total exceeds $300 per taxpayer, there are potential complications.
+See discussion on Foreign Tax Credit, page 87.

-- Box 12, “Exempt Interest Dividends”.
-TaxSlayer starts with the assumption that all dividends that are tax exempt on the federal return are also exempt from state tax.
-If that is not true, then the amount that is taxable by a state must be entered in TaxSlayer – click “ADD INTEREST ITEMS.”
+- Box 12, “Exempt Interest Dividends”: TaxSlayer assumes that all federally tax-exempt dividends are also exempt from state tax.
+If that isn’t true, then the amount that is taxable by a state must be entered in TaxSlayer – click “ADD INTEREST ITEMS.”

-- The general rule is that if 50% or more of the assets were invested in CA-exempt obligations, only the income that is not from those obligations is subject to CA tax; if less than 50% were invested in CA, then all of the interest reported in box 11 is taxable by CA.
+- If 50% or more of the assets were invested in CA-exempt obligations, only the income that is not from those obligations is subject to CA tax.

-- Box 13: To understand the context of any private activity bond (PAB) amount, see the discussion above regarding Box 9 of Interest Income on Form 1099-INT, that begins on page 33.
+- Box 13: To understand the context of any private activity bond (PAB) amount, see the discussion above regarding Box 9 of Interest Income on Form 1099-INT, that begins on page 31,.

-- Box 16: If there’s an amount in this box, see the section State Tax Withheld, page 116.
+- Box 16: If there’s an amount in this box, see the section State Tax Withheld, page 112.

 Foreign Account or Assets

-- If the 1099-DIV appears to be from a foreign source, see the section Foreign Accounts or Assets, page 32.
+- If the 1099-DIV appears to be from a foreign source, see the section Foreign Accounts or Assets, page 31.